 How the ACNC assesses compliance

-The ACNC expects most charities will be meeting the Governance Standards and we focus on charities that have seriously or deliberately breached the Governance Standards by (for example):
+We expect most charities will be meeting the Governance Standards and we focus on charities that have seriously or deliberately breached the Governance Standards by (for example):

 - diverting money to non-charitable purposes